What it offers

 - Pay for food bills you owe.

 - People who don’t have a lot of money as long as they meet program rules.

 - Most adults age 18 to 49 with no children in the home can get SNAP for only 3 months in a 3-year period.
 The benefit period might be longer if the person works at least 20 hours a week or is in a job or training program.
 Some adults might not have to work to get benefits, such as those who have a disability or are pregnant.

 Maximum monthly income limits

-The following chart gives a general idea of the amount of money (income) a person or family can get and still be in this program.
-Some people might be able to get benefits even if their income is higher than what is listed in this chart.
+The following chart gives a general idea of the amount of money (income) most people or families can get and still be in this program.

 |Family size||Monthly amount